jbatarse1/machine_learning_algorithmic_trading/README.md

 ### Conclusion on Backtesting the new model to evaluate its performance

-Setting the data to the orginial parameters, the `AdaBoost` and `DecisionTree` classifiers have been performed in pursuit of a better model.
+Setting the data to the orginial parameters, the `AdaBoost` and `DecisionTree` classifiers have been iterated in pursuit of a better model.
 Here are the results:

 AdaBoost Classifier